Backups & Storage

 Expected result: `tailscale status` shows the NAS connected with a Tailscale IP in 100.x.y.z range.
 Other Tailscale clients can ping that IP.

-If not: On Synology, the most common issue is the boot-time configure-host script not surviving package update — re-run from Task Scheduler if `tailscale status` shows degraded connectivity after a Tailscale upgrade.
+If not: On Synology, the most common issue is the boot-time configure-host script not surviving a package update — re-run it from Task Scheduler if `tailscale status` shows degraded connectivity after an upgrade.
+Synology doesn't auto-update Tailscale, so schedule `tailscale update --yes`.
+(The April 2026 WireGuard-for-Windows signing freeze did NOT affect Tailscale — it ships its own userspace WireGuard and is independently signed.)

 Install Tailscale on every device that needs admin access